 Have more Feedback?

 Have you participated in the program?
 Do you work with Culinary Assistant graduates?
 Let us know what you think!
-Please send your comments to Lee Fan, program coordinator.
+Please send your comments to Chris Brady, program coordinator.